 After discussing the film with my boyfriend, who had come with me to see it, we both had come to the same idea that it was weird seeing John Lennon portrayed as this young, buff, trouble-maker/rebel.
 I had always thought of John Lennon as this "Imagine," counterculture, peace, and make love not war activist.
-I had made all of these assumptions off of the way I heard people in media or other celebrities talk about him, or the images I saw of him, particularly the famous images of him and Yoko Ono naked.
-So lesson learned on this one, don't assume things, it just makes an ass out of you.
-However, it was that assumption that helped me realize what I could write about.

 Since I had never really thought of John Lennon as this masculine (i.e., buff, prankster, fighter who loved the school girls) character, it was interesting to watch on film.
 He was ditching school and riding on the top of buses.
 He based his physical image off of Elvis and was introduced to rock n' roll by his mom.
 It was when she told him that rock n' roll music also represented sex, that the film showed him or eluded to him having sex with school girls his age.
 I guess the macho thing for men to do is sleep around with girls/women.